©©afishman64 - stock.adobe.com

 Nestled in the Nice Countryside

 A former defense station on the Ligne Maginot, a short walk from the Italian border, Sainte-Agnès is a balcony that opens onto to the sea.
 Its maze of paved little streets and its authentic atmosphere make it an essential spot in the hinterland of Nice.
 Its neighbour Coaraze boasts the same charm unique to the villages of the Riviera.
 Its colourful facades and its flowery squares particularly seduced Jean Cocteau, who made a series of sundials there.
 Finally, Gourdon will delight with its petite houses, its castle and its clear view over the Mediterranean.
+Clinging to the side of the mountain, Saorge, like an eagle’s eyrie, unfolds its hanging streets and its cascade of houses above the Gorges de la Roya.

-Moustiers, Bargème, and Seillans
+Moustiers, Bargème, Seillans, Tourtour and Cotignac

-Between the Verdon and the Var Coast
+Between the Verdon and Provence Verte

 Séguret